AnduinBrian/CTF_writeup/2025/Practical Car Hacking CTF Teaser/readme.md

 ><br>&nbsp;&nbsp;&nbsp;&nbsp;If you have issues try using the python implementation from hitag2hell or proxmark to generate some examples to test the cracking.
 ><br>&nbsp;&nbsp;&nbsp;&nbsp;Hitag2 implementation in Python to verify results: https://github.com/factoritbv/hitag2hell/blob/master/pseudocode/hitag2.py
 ><br>
-I used all the data from the first packet that was successfully parsed.
+<br>I used all the data from the first packet that was successfully parsed.
 There are a few things we need to note:
 * The nonce is based on the Counter (CNTR).
 The full CNTR is 28 bits, but only the lower 10 bits are sent over the air.
 The upper 18 bits are unknown (I assume they are all zeros).
 The IV is Counter || Button ('||' denotes concatenation) <=> 0xe7 || 0x0 = 0xe70
 * Cracking code expects the keystream to be inverted => keystream ^ (0xffffffff) <=> 0x16c5918b ^ 0xffffffff = 0xe93a6e74
 * \<nR1> = 0xe70